lynnlangit/architects-who-code/Kata-2024/README.md

 ### Solution Components

 Components shown in diagram below.
-GREY are currently existing components, the SIX components shown inside the grey box will be built for the `MonitorMe` application.
+DARK GREY are currently existing components, the SIX components shown inside the light grey box will be built for the `MonitorMe` application.
 - Additional detailed solution diagrams for various pespectives are included in ADRs.
 - List of ADRs is linked below and includes solution details.